Rakefet Russak-Aminoach: Early life and education

-Russak-Aminoach was born and raised in Ramat Aviv, Israel.
+Russak-Aminoach was born and raised in Tel Aviv, Israel.
 She is the daughter of Rachel and Shmuel Russak, CPA, and the second of three daughters.
-After completing high school, Russak-Aminoach immediately began her academic studies at Tel Aviv University, within the framework of 'Atuda', the Israeli military's Academic Reserves Program.
-After graduating with a B.A. (summa cum laude) in economics and accounting, she completed her accounting internship at her father's firm.

-At the age of 21, Russak-Aminoach began her M.B.A. studies at Tel Aviv University, specializing in Finance, while lecturing at the university's Accounting Faculty at the same time.
+After completing high school, Russak-Aminoach immediately began her academic studies at Tel Aviv University, within the framework of Atuda, the Israeli military's Academic Reserves Program.
+After graduating with a B.A. (summa cum laude) in economics and accounting. she began an M.B.A. program at Tel Aviv University, specializing in Finance, while lecturing at the university's Accounting Faculty.
 Again, she graduated with honors (cum laude) and later on completed her LLB at Tel Aviv University.
-Between the ages of 24–26, Russak-Aminoach served in the Israel Defense Forces as a lecturer in the IDF Command & Staff College, where she taught Operations Research and Project Management.
+Russak-Aminoach served in the Israel Defense Forces as a lecturer in the IDF Command & Staff College, where she taught Operations Research and Project Management.

 Career

-Between 1992 and 1994, Russak-Aminoach served as personal assistant to Galia Maor, then Deputy CEO of Bank Leumi le-Israel.
+Between 1992 and 1994, Russak-Aminoach served as personal assistant to Galia Maor, then Deputy CEO of Bank Leumi.
 In 1995, she became a partner at Somekh-Chaikin CPA firm (KPMG Israel).
-Five years later, in August 2000, she was appointed CEO of the firm.
+Five years later, in July 2000, she was appointed CEO of the firm.

-In January 2004, at the age of 38, Russak-Aminoach was appointed head of the Corporate Division of Bank Leumi, becoming the youngest management member in the history of the Bank.
-On July 1, 2011, she was appointed Senior Deputy to then CEO of the Bank, Galia Maor.
+In January 2004, Russak-Aminoach was appointed head of the Corporate Division of Bank Leumi, becoming the youngest management member in the history of the Bank.
+On July 1, 2011, she was appointed Senior Deputy CEO of the Bank.

-Russak-Aminoach heads the Association of Friends of 'Aharai!' ('Follow Me!'), a non-profit organization engaged in developing and encouraging leadership and social involvement amongst youth in the outlying areas of Israel.